Tirbanibuline

 This section has been translated automatically.

 Tirbanibulin, applied in ointment form, is indicated for the field therapy of non-hyperkeratotic, non-hypertrophic actinic keratoses (Olsen grade I) on the face or scalp in adults.
-Tirbanibulin comes in ointment form and is for topical use only.
+Tirbanibulin is supplied in ointment form and is intended for external use only.
+The preparation is well tolerated and highly effective.

 Dosage and method of use